policies and procedures

 - Strengthening partnership delivery through embedding our own CTS core skills and experiences into the subcontracted delivery through identification of learners and employers and providing resource to complement the partner’s in-house delivery.

-CTS will only subcontract with partners who are approved providers within the SFA Register of Training Organisations (ROTO) and the Register of Apprenticeship Training Providers (RoAPT) assurance gateway.
+CTS will only subcontract with partners who are approved providers within the ESFA Register of Training Organisations (ROTO) and the Register of Apprenticeship Training Providers (RoAPT) assurance gateway.

 Commitment to improving the quality of teaching and learning